 - Updating academic coursework through the CASPA application

-- Refer to FAQs at CASPA (see BOTTOM of Home page)
+- Refer to FAQs and instructions at CASPA

 - The program will not change the total GPA's but will update the prerequisite GPA changes